Extended Time Accommodation

-When taking the SAT or PSAT/NMSQT, students must stay the entire amount of time for which they are approved.
+When taking the SAT, PSAT/NMSQT, or PSAT 10, students must stay the entire amount of time for which they are approved.
 They cannot leave early, and they cannot move onto the next test section until the allotted time has passed, even if they finish the section early.
 This might be different from the way your school administers extended time.

 Details on Extended Time

 When requesting extended time, these two factors must be specified:

 - The subject areas or test sections for which extended time is needed